engincetin/debid/content/pages/index.md

     title: Decentralized Peer-to-Peer Bidding Protocols
     subtitle: >-
-      Debid brings you the various auction protocols with many input options to find exactly what you want.
+      Debid brings you the various auction protocols with many input options to find exactly as you need
     actions:
       - label: Let's see how
         url: /pricing